-- <mix number=""> - OK EOR - EOF - sub</mix> system number> Explanation <mix number=""></mix> This is the mix number of the suspended program.
+- <mix number=""> - OK</mix> - EOR - EOF system number> └── system number> system number> Explanation <mix number=""></mix> This is the mix number of the suspended program.
 EOR EOF This can be used when an input file on magnetic tape has no ending label or has an irrecoverable parity error on the ending label.
 The EOR option sends the job an "End-Of-Reel" message and causes the job to continue.
-N. The EOF option sends the job an "End-Of File" message and causes the job to continue. <subsystem number=""></subsystem> This can be used only if the specified program is in a NO USER DSK condition because insufficient space is available on the disk subsystem indicated in the ODT message.
+5. The EOF option sends the job an "End-Of File" message and causes the job to continue. <subsystem number=""></subsystem> This can be used only if the specified program is in a NO USER DSK condition because insufficient space is available on the disk subsystem indicated in the ODT message.
 The operator can cause the remainder of the file to be allocated on a different subsystem by including the <subsystem number="">, which can have a value from 0 through 8.
 A value of 0 indicates the default subsystem.</subsystem>